Whether you live here or are just passing through, finding the perfect London cycling café is an important business.

-The eagle-eyed amongst you will spot that there are 14 London cycling coffee shops listed here, despite the title mentioning nine.
-That’s because sadly, five places have closed in recent years.
+The eagle-eyed amongst you will spot that there are 14 London cycling coffee shops listed here, despite the title mentioning seven.
+That’s because sadly, seven places have closed in recent years (yes, seven…).
 We’ve still included them here because they’re mentioned in other articles that haven’t been updated; so here we confirm they’re no longer open – we’d hate for you to turn up and be disappointed.

 Rapha Café London

 Two thirds shop, one third coffee shop, this is Rapha’s HQ in the UK.
 As you’d expect, it’s glossy and high end.
 The decor is nice, if unremarkable, and the selection of food and drink is limited but tasty.
 Lots of coffee available plus pastries and simple lunchtime fare such as potato tortilla and sausage rolls.

 Seating is a combination of high bench tables designed for collaborative work and smaller tables.
 Seating is on circular stools; they look nice though aren’t overly comfy.
 Two TVs promote Rapha’s brand and events, with clubhouse meet ups also advertised on the walls.

 Heart of Soho, buzzy and busy at all times of day and week.